pschultzendorff/ahc/Readme.md

 # Two-phase flow in PorePy.

-This repo contains a working two-phase flow model in PorePy, functionality to include neural networks into PorePy models, and some miscellaneous additions to PorePy functionality.
+This repo contains a working two-phase flow model in PorePy, a posteriori error estimators, an adaptive homotopy continuation algorithm, integration of neural networks into PorePy models, and some miscellaneous additions to PorePy functionality.

-Furthermore, some notebooks with setup tests and more advanced experiments are included.

-As of now the code works with PorePy commit 278a2cf654224c6bd06b3c36b538bdb8fa03b8c7 (10th February 2023).
-Later or earlier commits migh work as well (as long as the new model framework is implemented), but this was not tested.
+As of now the code works with PorePy commit c5732db (19th October 2024).
+Some modules are not yet updated to modern PorePy.
+Checkout the other branches for this.

 ### PorePy changes/additions
 In ``./src`` the adaptions to PorePy are found.

 #### Two-phase flow model
-Two formulations of the model are implemented: Nonwetting pressure-wetting saturation and (the more unusual) wetting pressure-wetting saturation.
+Implemented in the fractional flow formulation.

 #### Neural networks
 Neural networks from `Pytorch` can be included as `ad.Function` into the PorePy `ad`